 to the nearest hospital.

-If you are an FGCU student in immediate distress outside of normal business hours (evenings, weekends, and holidays) who would like to speak with a mental health professional can call the CAPS help line: 239-745-EARS (3277).
+If you are an FGCU student in immediate distress outside of normal business hours (evenings, weekends, and holidays) who would like to speak with a mental health professional can call the CAPS crisis line: 239-745-EARS (3277).

 Mental Health Screening

 If you are concerned about your own mental health, we offer anonymous screenings for depression, anxiety, substance abuse or other issues from any computer or smart device.
 If your concerns are more general, we recommend that you take the following screening questionnaire as it provides an overall picture of mental health: